-News from the Colorado theatre community
+News from the Colorado performing arts community

-News from the Colorado theatre community
+News from the Colorado performing arts community

 Statewide program adjudicated 50 productions and more than 3,000 students across 17 Colorado counties